 - ensuring that refugee families are screened and immunized early

-- a greater need for coordination between and among government providers and health care professionals
+- coordination of support available from government providers and health care professionals

-Many schools now work in partnership with community organisations to provide breakfast clubs for refugee students.
-Some schools have created linkages with private funding bodies to promote health partnerships.
+Many schools now work in partnership with STARTTS and NSW Refugee Health to provide counselling and health services for refugee students.
+Some schools have created partnerships with community organisations to promote health education and services to their students and families.

-NSW Service for the Treatment and Rehabilitation of Trauma and Torture Survivors (STARTTS) provides mental health programs and support.
+NSW Service for the Treatment and Rehabilitation of Trauma and Torture Survivors (STARTTS) provides culturally relevant psychological treatment and support, and community interventions, to help people and communities recover from torture and refugee trauma and rebuild their lives in Australia.

-The Fairfield/ Liverpool Youth Health Team (FLYHT) operates a local Health Clinic.
+The Fairfield/ Liverpool Youth Health Team (FLYHT) operates a local health clinic for young people.
 It offers free comprehensive medical and psychological assessment, counselling, treatment and referral for newly arrived refugees aged 12 to 24 years old who are settling in South West Sydney.
-This is a particularly important service for unaccompanied minors.